Vietnam party leader Trong invites Russia's Putin to visit, state media reports | Law-Order

 Vietnam Communist Party Secretary Nguyen Phu Trong invited Russian President Vladimir Putin to visit the Southeast Asian country during a telephone call on Tuesday, Vietnamese state media reported.

-"President Putin happily accepted the invitation and agreed for the two sides to arrange (the visit) at a suitable time," official Vietnam News Agency reported.
+Vietnam remains one of Russia's closest partners in Asia, ties developed during the Soviet era, and Hanoi is a major buyer of Russian weapons.
+"President Putin happily accepted the invitation and agreed for the two sides to arrange (the visit) at a suitable time," the official Vietnam News Agency reported.

+Vietnamese state media reported in October that Putin had accepted an invitation from Vietnam's president for a visit, but that has not taken place.
+The invitation was extended months after the Hague-based International Criminal Court (ICC) issued an arrest warrant for Putin.
+In Tuesday's call, Trong congratulated Putin on being re-elected as Russian president, and sent his condolences to Russian people and families of the victims of the concert attack outside Moscow last week.

+The leaders also discussed ways to promote cooperation in security, defence, trade and tourism.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)